The Amazing Race 37

 The Amazing Race 37 is the thirty-seventh season of the American reality competition show The Amazing Race.
-Hosted by Phil Keoghan, it features fourteen teams of two, each with a pre-existing relationship, competing in a race around the world to win US$1,000,000.
-This season visited three continents and ten countries and regions and traveled over 29,000 mi during twelve legs.
-Starting in Los Angeles, racers traveled through Hong Kong, Japan, Indonesia, the United Arab Emirates, Bulgaria, Italy, Germany, France, and Portugal before returning to the United States and finishing in Miami.
-It has been described as a "season of surprises", as each leg of the race includes a twist in the form of an obstacle or a unique task.
+Hosted by Phil Keoghan, it featured fourteen teams of two, each with a pre-existing relationship, competing in a race around the world to win US$1,000,000.
+This season visited three continents and ten countries and regions, traveling over 29,000 mi during twelve legs.
+Starting in Los Angeles, racers traveled through Hong Kong, Japan, Indonesia, the United Arab Emirates, Bulgaria, Italy, Germany, France, and Portugal, before returning to the United States and finishing in Miami.
+It was described as a "season of surprises", as each leg of the race includes a twist in the form of an obstacle or a unique task.
 New elements introduced this season include the Fork in the Road, the Driver's Seat, and Valet Roulette.
 Elements of the show that returned for this season include the double elimination leg, the Intersection, the Live U-Turn Vote, the Fast Forward, the Double U-Turn, the non-elimination leg, the Head-to-Head, and the Scramble.
 The season premiered on CBS on March 5, 2025, and concluded on May 15, 2025.

 Best friends and gamers Carson McCalley and Jack Dodge were the winners of this season, while siblings Han and Holden Nguyen finished in second place, and married parents Jonathan and Ana Towns finished in third place.